 Message Processing Rules

 The processing rules described here apply to all exchanges of messages, whether or not the HL7 encoding rules or Lower Layer Protocols are used.
 They represent the primary message processing mode.
-The user MAY use either the original processing rules, described in section 2.8.2, "", or -the enhanced processing rules, described in section 2.8.3, "" .
+The user MAY use either the original processing rules, described in section 2.8.2, "Message response using the original processing rules", or -the enhanced processing rules, described in section 2.8.3, "Response using enhanced acknowledgment" .
 The original mode and the enhanced mode serve different purposes.

 Note: The MCF – Delayed Acknowledgment message has been removed from the standard.
 It was deprecated in v 2.2.
 Accordingly, the narrative notes regarding deferred processing have been removed from this section.